-Alternative 1 Alternative 2 Alternative 3 Alternative 4 Construction Less than significant impacts due to construction hazards, UXO, and air quality The impacts would be the same as for Alternative 1 The impacts would be the same as for Alternative 1 The impacts would be the same as for Alternative 1 Operation LSI LSI LSI LSI Impacts to public health and safety due to operational safety (explosives safety and EMR) would be less than significant The impacts would be the same as for Alternative 1 The impacts would be the same as for Alternative 1 The impacts would be the same as for Alternative 1 A beneficial impact to public safety would result from the increased level of protection provided by the AMTDF forces BI The impact would be the same as for Alternative 1 BI The impacts would be the same as for Alternative 1 The impacts would be the same as for Alternative 1
+Alternative 1 Alternative 2 Alternative 3 Alternative 4 Construction LSI • Less than significant impacts to health and safety due to construction hazards, UXO, and air quality during construction LSI • The impacts would be the same as for Alternative 1 LSI • The impacts would be the same as for Alternative 1 LSI • The impacts would be the same as for Alternative 1 Operation Operation LSI LSI LSI LSI • Impacts to public health and safety due to operational safety (explosives safety and EMR) would be less than significant • The impacts would be the same as for Alternative 1 • The impacts would be the same as for Alternative 1 • The impacts would be the same as for Alternative 1 BI BI BI BI • A beneficial impact to public safety would result from the increased level of protection provided by the AMTDF forces • The impact would be the same as for Alternative 1 • The impacts would be the same as for Alternative 1 • The impacts would be the same as for Alternative 1

-Legend: LSI = Less than significant impact, BI = Beneficial impact.
+Legend: LSI = Less than significant impact, NI = No impact, Beneficial impact.

-The DoD acknowledges the existing sub-standard conditions of social services on Guam and the interest to have DoD fund improvements to these services.
-DoD's ability to fund these services is limited by Federal law.
-However, to minimize adverse impacts associated with the proposed military relocation program, the DoD is leading a federal inter-agency effort to identify other Federal programs and funding sources that could benefit the people of Guam.
-The potential increase in air quality emissions would be less than significant.
-The potential increase in disease occurrences as a result of proposed Army AMDTF activities would be low; however, it is anticipated that Guam clinics and hospital would not be able to increase staffing to meet current health care service ratios and would not be capable of handling potential increases in illnesses (e.g., water-related illnesses and notifiable diseases) unless the federal inter-agency task force succeeds in finding funding and/or other assistance to help upgrade the deficiencies in healthcare; therefore, significant impacts to health care services would be anticipated.
-It is anticipated that the GPD and GFD would not be able to increase staffing to meet current service ratios unless the federal inter-agency task force succeeds in finding funding and/or other assistance to help upgrade deficiencies; therefore, significant impacts to police and fire services are anticipated.
-No impacts to public health and safety are anticipated from management of hazardous substances.
-The potential increase in mental illness cases as a result of proposed Army AMDTF activities would be low and unlikely to impact the resources of the citizens of Guam, thus the impact would be considered less than significant.
+The potential increase in air quality emissions would be less than significant; therefore, overall potential impacts to human health and safety would be less than significant.
+Corresponding increases in health care professionals, GPD, and GFD personnel are anticipated to occur to maintain existing service conditions; therefore, no impact to health care, police, or fire service is anticipated.
+No impacts to public health and safety are anticipated from water quality concerns and management of hazardous substances.
+The potential increase in disease occurrences and mental illness as a result of proposed Army AMDTF activities would be low and unlikely to impact the resources of the citizens of Guam, thus the impact would be considered less than significant.
 The potential increase in the number of traffic accidents and fatalities would also be less than significant and no adverse impact on the health and safety of the citizens of Guam from traffic incidents would occur.
 Excavation for building foundations, roads, underground utilities, and other infrastructure would potentially encounter unexploded military munitions.
-To reduce the potential hazards related to the exposure to MEC, in accordance with DoD Directive 6055.9 (DOD Ammunition and Explosive Safety Standard) and NOSSA Instruction 8020.15B, ESS documentation would be prepared that outlines specific measures that would be implemented to ensure the safety of workers and the public.
-BMPs that would be implemented include having qualified UXO personnel perform surveys to identify and remove potential MEC items prior to the initiation of ground disturbing activities.
+To reduce the potential hazards related to the exposure to MEC, qualified UXO personnel would perform surveys to identify and remove potential MEC items prior to the initiation of ground disturbing activities.
 UXO supervision during earth moving activities and providing MEC awareness training to construction personnel prior to and during ground-disturbing activities could also occur.
 The identification and removal of MEC prior to initiating construction activities and training construction personnel regarding hazards associated with MEC would ensure that potential impacts would be minimized.
 Therefore, less than significant impacts to public health and safety from UXO are anticipated.

-18.2.7 Summary of Proposed Mitigation Measures
+18.2.7 Summary of Potential Mitigation Measures